oaknational/dfe-curriculum-ontology/docs/validation.md

 **Validation runs automatically** on every push and pull request via GitHub Actions.

+## SHACL Constraints

+SHACL constraints are defined in `ontology/curriculum-constraints.ttl`.
+These constraints specify rules that curriculum data must follow.

+### Key Validation Rules

+#### Phase Constraints:
+- Every phase must have at least one `rdfs:label`
+- Every phase must specify exactly one lower age boundary (non-negative integer)
+- Every phase must specify exactly one upper age boundary (positive integer)
+- Lower age boundary must be less than upper age boundary
+- Age boundaries must be in reasonable range (0-25 years)

+#### Key Stage Constraints:
+- Every key stage must have at least one `rdfs:label`
+- Every key stage must be part of exactly one phase (`curric:isPartOf`)
+- Every key stage must specify exactly one lower and upper age boundary
+- Lower age boundary must be less than upper age boundary
+- Key stage age boundaries must fall within parent phase boundaries

+#### Year Group Constraints:
+- Every year group must have at least one `rdfs:label`
+- Every year group must be part of exactly one key stage
+- Every year group must specify exactly one lower and upper age boundary
+- Lower age boundary must be less than upper age boundary
+- Year group age boundaries must fall within parent key stage boundaries

+#### Subject Constraints:
+- Every subject must have at least one `rdfs:label`
+- Every subject must have at least one `skos:prefLabel` for SKOS taxonomy
+- Every subject must be part of at least one concept scheme (`skos:inScheme`)
+- Subjects may have zero or more strands and aims
+- Subjects must not be orphaned (must have at least one sub-subject)

+#### Sub-Subject Constraints:
+- Every sub-subject must have at least one `rdfs:label`
+- Every sub-subject must be part of exactly one subject
+- Sub-subjects may include zero or more strands
+- When a sub-subject includes a strand, the strand must have a corresponding `applicableToSubSubject` link
+- Sub-subjects must not be orphaned (must be used in at least one scheme)

+#### Scheme Constraints:
+- Every scheme must have at least one `rdfs:label`
+- Every scheme must be part of at least one sub-subject
+- Every scheme must specify exactly one key stage (`curric:hasKeyStage`)
+- Schemes may have zero or more content descriptors

+#### Strand Constraints:
+- Every strand must have at least one `skos:prefLabel`
+- Every strand must be part of exactly one concept scheme
+- Every strand must belong to exactly one subject (`skos:broader`)
+- Every strand must be applicable to at least one sub-subject
+- Every strand must have at least one sub-strand (`skos:narrower`)
+- When a strand is applicable to a sub-subject, the sub-subject must include that strand
+- Strands must not be orphaned (must be referenced by at least one subject or sub-subject)

+#### Sub-Strand Constraints:
+- Every sub-strand must have at least one `skos:prefLabel`
+- Every sub-strand must be part of exactly one concept scheme
+- Every sub-strand must belong to exactly one strand (`skos:broader`)
+- Every sub-strand must have at least one content descriptor (`skos:narrower`)
+- Sub-strands must not be orphaned (must be referenced by at least one strand)

+#### Content Descriptor Constraints:
+- Every content descriptor must have at least one `skos:prefLabel`
+- Every content descriptor must be part of exactly one concept scheme
+- Every content descriptor must belong to exactly one sub-strand (`skos:broader`)
+- Content descriptors may have zero or more content sub-descriptors (`skos:narrower`)
+- Content descriptors must not be orphaned (must be used in at least one scheme or referenced by a sub-strand)

+#### Content Sub-Descriptor Constraints:
+- Every content sub-descriptor must have at least one `skos:prefLabel`
+- Every content sub-descriptor must be part of exactly one concept scheme
+- Every content sub-descriptor must belong to exactly one content descriptor (`skos:broader`)
+- Content sub-descriptors may have zero or more text examples and URL examples
+- Content sub-descriptors must not be orphaned (must be referenced by at least one content descriptor)

+#### Theme Constraints:
+- Every theme must have at least one `skos:prefLabel`
+- Every theme must have at least one `skos:definition`
+- Every theme must be part of exactly one concept scheme
+- Themes must not be orphaned (must be related to at least one content item via `skos:related`)

+See `ontology/curriculum-constraints.ttl` for the complete constraint definitions.

 ## How Validation Works

 Validation occurs in two stages: